levex/levex.github.io/content/post/first-post.md

 Hello everyone.

 My name is Levente Kurusa.
-I work on all kinds of low-level software and when I'm not I enjoy writing Haskell programs.
-This blog will serve as a brain dump and I'll be posting longer and shorter articles about everyday programming.
+I work on all kinds of low-level software and when I'm not I enjoy writing Haskell and Scheme.
+This blog will serve as a brain dump and I'll be posting shorter (sometimes longer) articles about everyday programming.
 <!--more-->

-This blog is named as is, because of the popular stereotype that programmers drink a lot of coffee.
-I don't drink a lot of coffee, though instead I drink a lot of tea.
-Maybe the stereotype should say programmers drink a lot, oh wait, that's something different and sad.
-Oh well..

-Anyway, my jokes are terrible, but if you still are interested in meeting up, (I meet up with anyone interesting!) shoot me an email.
-I'm in the San Francisco Bay Area.

-As always, I'm reachable on Twitter at
+Mostly about concurrency, parallelism and the occassional this-and-that.
+I am located in the Bay Area at the moment and always up to meet anyone interested to chat.
+I can sometimes also be found at conferences.

+Right now, I'm working at Apple but returning to Imperial College London in October to do some research and focus on my side projects.
+I'll be posting about those later.

+I also post (well, really, rant) on Twitter:
 <a href="http://twitter.com/iLevex">@ilevex</a>.

 ~ Lev